One hundred and fifty years ago, a new system of agriculture sprang up called tenant farming.

-In the end, the great commandment we teach is not “love your neighbor,” it is rather, “trust your government.”
-That is a profound shift that has the inevitable consequence of transforming our society from one centered on liberty and the “inalienable rights” - and concomitant responsibilities - of free individuals to one where those rights, responsibilities, and human dignity itself are subservient to the power of government.
+In the end, the Great Commandment we teach is not “love your neighbor” but rather, “trust your government.”
+That is a profound shift that has the inevitable consequence of transforming our society from one centered on liberty and the “inalienable rights” – and concomitant responsibilities – of free individuals to one where those rights, responsibilities, and human dignity itself are subservient to the power of government.

 Occasionally, when extreme examples of callousness or apathy confront us on our TV news we stand back and wonder, “How did that happen?”
 All the while we fail to realize that civil society itself has become the victim of a prevailing government philosophy that has systematically demanded the substitution of state-sponsored programming for individual morality and love for one's neighbor.